Department of Epidemiology: December 1

 Currently enrolled students:

 To apply to the MCH Program, contact either Kitty Andert (Department of Health Services) or Kate O'Brien (Department of Epidemiology).
-You will need to provide a supplemental statement of purpose (see above directions) and meet with the MCH Program directors Colleen Huebner, PhD, MPH, or Melissa Schiff, MD, MPH, to review MCH program requirements, curriculum, and financial aid.
+You will need to provide a supplemental statement of purpose (see above directions) and meet with either Melissa Schiff or Colleen Huebner to review MCH program requirements, curriculum, and financial aid.